With special Thanks to Louis Barnet from Journalistic.org for his help and assistance in researching this post.

 As long as there is competition, there is always going to be that one competitor who takes the low road and tries to be successful by taking you down.
 Do not stoop to their level.
 Focus on building a brand, one that is so large that the negative SEO would barely put a dent in your profitability.
 Not relying solely on one website and/or channel for revenue is very important.

-Gone are the days where negative SEO attacks could be carried out completely incognito – times are changing and negative SEO is becoming almost impossible to get away with if your victim has infallible determination and deep enough pockets.
+Gone are the days when negative SEO attacks could be carried out completely incognito – times are changing and negative SEO is becoming almost impossible to get away with if your victim has infallible determination and deep enough pockets.
+The best strategy is (and always has been) to instead focus all efforts on a high-quality SEO campaign, outperforming your competitors in every area including links (by earning only the highest quality ones with the help of a digital PR company), technical SEO (with the help of a leading SEO company), comprehensive content and all other areas of online marketing.